DON’T MANDATE MASS SURVEILLANCE OF CRYPTO

 WHAT’S GOING ON?

-What is the new rule being proposed?
+What exactly is the new rule being proposed?

-What are the concerns?
+What are the concerns for the everyday user?

-Financial data reveals some of our most sensitive personal information, including our personal interests, the causes we support, and our plans for the future.
-The agencies’ total failure to consider our privacy rights is outrageous given that this rule would dramatically expand the financial surveillance dragnet.
-There’s no reason for any of us to believe that these agencies can securely store such a massive amount of sensitive information on millions of people.
-In 2022, the IRS mistakenly made private information about 120,000 taxpayers publicly available and the Treasury has been hacked previously.
-Collecting unnecessary information serves no other purpose than to put those users at further risk that neither agency can protect them from.
+There is no reason for any of us to believe that these agencies can securely store such a massive collection of sensitive information on millions of people.
+In 2022, the IRS mistakenly made private information about 120,000 taxpayers publicly available and the Treasury has been hacked in the recent past.
+Collecting unnecessary information serves no other purpose than to put users at further risk that neither agency can protect them from.

 Will this new rule stop tax evasion, money laundering and other serious crimes?